-Kings Langley Public School Implementation of the Behaviour Code for Students
+Kings Langley Public School - Implementation of the Behaviour Code for Students

-Kings Langley Public school's expectations are: Be Respectful, Be Resilient and Be a Learner.
+Kings Langley Public School's values are that students are to be Respectful, Resilient and a Learner.

 The critical role of parents and caregivers is recognised as the primary influence on each child's character and behaviour and as essential partners in supporting the core expectations and successful education of their children.